ashinw/house-prj-pub/lower-level/Lower-Level-requirements.md

 Table LL2: AS-IS & TO-BE floor plan comparison

-Now using the above diagrams as a guide, visit each link in the Section Requirements table below to assess the complete set of requirements for the lower-level.
+Using the above diagrams as a guide, visit each link in the Section Requirements table below to assess the complete set of requirements for the lower-level.

 |Section Group| AS-IS (Original) | TO-BE (Planned)|
 |---|---|---|